 There are multiple ways to flash a new Image on a target board.
 The easiest way to flash a new release is while using the UUU-Tool (formally known as mfgtool).
-You can find the newest release on the following link:
+You can find the newest release at "My F&S" in the Download area for PicoCoreMX93, OSM93, EFUSMX93, etc.